pgraves5/charts/decks/README.md

 ```
 4. Verify whether DECKS is installed successfully and working as expected.
 The "helm test <release-name>" instantiate a test-app which performs the followings:
   - Instantiates a test-app applicaiton which does the following:
-  - Registers a SRS gateway.
+  - Registers an SRS gateway.
 The test SRSGateway IP, Port, Login, and Product to be tested are configurable.
-They all have set to the default values in values.yaml.
+They have default values set in the values.yaml file.
   - Runs a call home test event.
   - Verifies an external IP is generated for the remote access pod
   - Verifies ssh connectivity to the remote access pod